interestingbookstore/CS_NetLogo_Helper/README.md

 If you click on an option that generates a new file, the blank space at the top will be populated with the start time, as well as the time elapsed, formatted correctly (as shown above) :).
 To make things even simpler, you can copy the time elapsed to the clipboard by clicking on the clipboard icon.

+# OS Support
+So far, I only bothered compiling everything for Windows, but it'd be pretty trivial to add support for MacOS and Linux as well.
+So if you need the other versions, you can ask!

 # Extra
 The clipboard icon used is from Google's icon collection, which can be found here, it's really cool!